core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Hop: an endpoint in the end-to-end path between two application endpoints included.

-* Proxy-related options: either of the following (set of) CoAP options used for proxying a CoAP request.
+* Proxy-related options: either of the following (set of) CoAP options that a proxy can use to understand where to forward a CoAP request.
 These CoAP options are defined in {{RFC7252}} and {{I-D.ietf-core-href}}.

    - The Proxy-Uri Option or the Proxy-Cri Option.
 These are relevant when using a forward-proxy.

    - The set of CoAP options comprising the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with any of the Uri-* Options.
 This is relevant when using a forward-proxy.

-   - One or more Uri-Path Options, when used not together with the Proxy-Scheme Option or the Proxy-Scheme-Number Option.
+   - The set of CoAP options comprising any of the Uri-Host, Uri-Port, and Uri-Path Options, when used not together with the Proxy-Scheme Option or the Proxy-Scheme-Number Option.
 This is relevant when using a reverse-proxy.

 * OSCORE-in-OSCORE: the process by which a message protected with (Group) OSCORE is further protected with (Group) OSCORE.
 This means that, if such a process is used, a successful decryption/verification of an OSCORE-protected message might yield an OSCORE-protected message.